 Because “Fitz” means “son of,” it was sometimes dropped entirely or misunderstood in America, leading to surnames like:

 In oral histories, especially in the South, the names "Jarrell" and "Fitzgerald" have sometimes been confused or associated with each other—though this doesn't always indicate actual kinship without supporting documentation.
+This is particularly relevant for those engaged in Quinn genealogy research, as the connections between these names can be complex.

 Virginia and West Virginia